djrusso/Dynamic-Optimization-Course/index.md

 ## Prerequisites
-Markov chains, linear programming; mathematical maturity (this is a doctoral course).
+Markov chains; linear programming; mathematical maturity (this is a doctoral course).

 ## Textbooks
 Dynamic Programming and Optimal Control by Dimitris Bertsekas, 4th Edition, Volumes I and II.